Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable 'Share publicly' on the PDF file objects.
 - [x] Set Content-Type metadata to application/pdf on the PDF file objects.
 - [ ] Add a label to the storage bucket with a key of Content-Type and value of application/pdf.

+To ensure that PDF files hosted on your static website in Cloud Storage are displayed directly within the browser window instead of prompting the user to save them locally, you should:

+**[3] Set Content-Type metadata to application/pdf on the PDF file objects.**

+Here’s why this is the correct approach:

+- **Content-Type Metadata**: When serving files from Cloud Storage, the browser uses the `Content-Type` header to determine how to handle the file.
+For PDF files, the correct `Content-Type` should be `application/pdf`.
+If this metadata is set correctly on your PDF file objects in Cloud Storage, the browser will interpret them as PDF documents and attempt to display them inline, rather than triggering a download prompt.

+- **Cloud Storage Setup**: Ensure that each PDF file stored in your Cloud Storage bucket has its `Content-Type` metadata set to `application/pdf`.
+You can set this metadata during file upload or update it later using the Cloud Console, gsutil command-line tool, or Cloud Storage client libraries.

+**Why the other options are incorrect:**

+- **[1] Enable Cloud CDN on the website frontend**: Cloud CDN improves website performance by caching content closer to users.
+While it can speed up delivery, it does not control how files are displayed in the browser.

+- **[2] Enable 'Share publicly' on the PDF file objects**: Enabling public access is necessary for users to view the files, but it doesn't influence how the browser handles the content-type or display behavior.

+- **[4] Add a label to the storage bucket with a key of Content-Type and value of application/pdf**: Labels are used for organizational purposes and do not affect how files are served or displayed by the browser.

+Therefore, by setting the `Content-Type` metadata to `application/pdf` on your PDF file objects in Cloud Storage, you ensure that users can view the PDF files directly in their browser windows when clicking on links from your static website.

 **[⬆ Back to Top](#table-of-contents)**